 In a General Election, you may vote for any candidate, regardless of your party affiliation.

-If you'd like to change your political party affiliation, you must submit a signed written notice that includes your date of birth or Florida Voter Registration Number or fill out another Florida Voter Registration Application form.
-Please hand deliver or mail the written notice or updated application to our office.
+If you'd like to change your political party affiliation, you must submit a signed written notice that includes your date of birth or Florida Voter Registration Number or fill out a Florida Voter Registration Application.
+If you choose to print the form rather than submit it online, you will need to bring or mail it to our office.
 We cannot accept the change via email or fax.

 Some people's signatures change over time.
 It is important that we have your current signature on file.
 When you sign a Vote By Mail ballot certificate envelope or candidate and initiative petitions, we'll match your signature to the one we have on file for you.

-If your signature or identifying mark has changed, please update your signature on a Florida Voter Registration Application.
+If your signature or identifying mark has changed, you must use a Florida Voter Registration Application to update it.
+The online form can be printed or you can find printed applications at our offices and public libraries.
 Signature updates can be made at any time, but must be received before Vote By Mail (absentee) ballots are canvassed in order to be accepted for an election.
-Please hand deliver or mail the updated application to our office.
+Please mail or hand deliver your signature update.
 We cannot accept the change via email or fax.

 REPLACEMENT VOTER INFORMATION CARD

-To receive a replacement Voter Information Card, please fill out, print and submit a Florida Voter Registration Application to our office.
-It must be mailed or hand delivered.
+To receive a replacement Voter Information Card, please fill out a Florida Voter Registration Application.

 If you no longer wish to be a registered voter with Hillsborough County, please fill out this form and mail or hand deliver it to our office.